-- the certificates are issued in order to absorb liquidity from the market; - the certificates can be issued on a regular or non-regular basis; - the certificates have a maturity of less than 12 months; - the certificates are issued through standard tenders (as specified in Section 5.1); - the certificates are tendered and settled in a decentralised manner by the national central banks; and - all counterparties fulfilling the general eligibility criteria (as specified in Section 2.1) may submit bids for the subscription of ECB debt certificates.
+- (a) the certificates are issued in order to absorb liquidity from the market; - (b) the certificates can be issued on a regular or non-regular basis; - (c) the certificates have a maturity of less than 12 months; - (d) the certificates are issued through standard tenders (as specified in Section 5.1); - (e) the certificates are tendered and settled in a decentralised manner by the NCBs; and - (f) all counterparties fulfilling the general eligibility criteria (as specified in Section 2.1) may submit bids for the subscription of ECB debt certificates.

-3.4 Foreign exchange swaps
+3.4.
+Foreign exchange swaps